Frank Cullotta

-Frank John Cullotta (December 14, 1938 – August 20, 2020) was an American mobster in the Chicago Outfit and a member of the Hole in the Wall Gang burglary ring in Las Vegas with friend and mobster Tony Spilotro.
+Frank John Cullotta (December 14, 1938 – August 20, 2020) was an American mobster who was an associate of the Chicago Outfit through Tony Spilotro and a member of the Hole in the Wall Gang burglary ring in Las Vegas.
 After his arrest in 1982, he became a government witness and entered the witness protection program.
 Cullotta later became an author and a tour guide.

 He died on August 20, 2020, from complications related to COVID-19.

 Early years

 Cullotta was born on December 14, 1938, in Chicago, Illinois, to Josephine Montedore and Joseph Raymond Cullotta.
 Cullotta's father was also a criminal, although not connected with the Chicago Outfit.
 Cullotta dropped out of Steinmetz High School in the ninth grade, and started a criminal career together with boyhood friend Tony Spilotro, engaging in theft, burglary, and murder.

-In 1962, Cullotta non-directly participated in the killings of William McCarthy and James Miraglia, who were both found dead in the trunk of a car on May 14, 1962.
+In 1962, Cullotta indirectly participated in the killings of William McCarthy and James Miraglia, who were both found dead in the trunk of a car on May 14, 1962.
 McCarthy's head had been placed in a vise and his throat slashed, while Miraglia was strangled.

 In 1968, Cullotta was convicted of burglary and sentenced to eight years in prison.
 In 1972, he was paroled by the state, but was transferred to Federal Correctional Complex, Terre Haute to serve the federal portion of his sentence.
 After six months, he was transferred to a halfway house, ultimately being released in 1974.